Josh-XT/Josh-XT/README.md

 Once you modify the package list in the script, run it and let it install.
 It can take awhile to install everything because of the size of the Visual Studio 2022 download.

-_Modify the Windows-Setup.ps1 script unless you want my exact setup._
+_Windows-Setup.ps1 will require modification unless you want my exact setup._

 ``Set-ExecutionPolicy Bypass``